jashkenas/lil-license/FAQ.md

 This license is a terrible idea.
 We need something more legally robust!

-If you're looking for a tried and tested, fully-baked, dot the i's and cross the tee's, permissive open source license, try
+If you're looking for a tried and tested, fully baked, dot the i's and cross the t's, permissive open source license, try
 [the Apache License](https://www.apache.org/licenses/LICENSE-2.0).
 It will serve you well.